 A chiropractic adjustment is a common method for chiropractors to treat back pain and neck pain and involves the chiropractor applying pressure to spinal joints that are causing dysfunction and related pain.

 We offer a full line of custom made orthotics made by Foot Levelers.
-Foot Levelers individually designed Stabilizing Orthotics support the more that 26 bones, 33 joints and more that 100 muscles, tendons, and ligaments in your foot.
+Foot Levelers individually designed Stabilizing Orthotics support the more than 26 bones, 33 joints and more than 100 muscles, tendons, and ligaments in your foot.
 Stabilizing Orthotics maintain the structure of the plantar vault to balance the entire body.

 Cold packs may be applied to the injured area to reduce swelling and inflammation and promote healing.

 Spinal discs depend on the circulation of fluids surrounding spinal joints to provide the nutrition they need for good health.
 When this circulation is blocked, discs can thin and degenerate.
 Intersegmental traction is a comfortable, relaxing therapy that applies mild stretches to muscles, ligaments and tissue to help restore circulation, elasticity of the spine and range of motion.

 Muscle stimulation is most often used to treat conditions such as muscle sprains, strains and spasms.
 Tiny electrical impulses are given to reduce pain and swelling in soft tissues surrounding areas of acute and chronic pain.
 The impulses increase blood circulation to provide drug-free relief to the patient.